IIIF/api/source/api/presentation/3.0/index.md

 ##### label

 A human readable label, name or title for this resource.
 The `label` property is intended to be displayed as a short, textual surrogate for the resource if a human needs to make a distinction between it and similar resources, for example between objects, pages, or options for a choice of images to display.
+The `label` property can be fully internationalized, and each language can have multiple values.
+This pattern is described in more detail in the [languages][prezi-api-3-languages] section.

 The value of the property _MUST_ be a JSON object, as described in the [languages][prezi-api-3-languages] section.